GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 Prefetching allows the browser to download and cache resources that the user is likely to need soon.
 The usual method is to use `<link rel="prefetch">`, but there are two common pitfalls:

 - Prefetching too many resources (_overfetching_) consumes a lot of data.
-- Never prefetching the resources the user needs
+- Some resources the user needs may never be prefetched.

 Predictive allows you to solve these problems by consuming a report for the users' navigational patterns.